 Q: WHEN DO I NEED TO START WITHDRAWING FROM MY IRA?

 While you can begin making qualified withdrawals from a traditional IRA as early as age 59½, the Internal Revenue Service states you must make "required minimum distributions" starting in the year you turn 70½.
-The amount of you must withdraw at that time depends on how much you have saved in the account and your life expectancy, according to this IRS worksheet.
+The amount of you must withdraw at that time depends on how much you have saved in the account and your life expectancy.

 Q: WHEN DO I NEED TO START WITHDRAWING FROM MY 401K?

 Generally, once you reach the age of 59.5 you can withdraw money from your 401(k) free of penalty of the 10% early withdrawal penalty.
 Keep in mind that you’ll still owe state, federal and local income taxes on the amount you withdraw.

 Like your IRA, you must begin taking distributions from your 401(k) plan by April 1 of the calendar year following the calendar year in which you turn 70.5.
 Otherwise you will be liable for a penalty of up to 50% of what you should have withdrawn.
 An exception to this rule is if you are still working for the employer of your sponsored 401k.
 In this case, you’ll be required to withdraw funds by April 1st of the calendar year following your retirement.